Bug #390

 I understand that it will never be super efficient, but I was surprised by these "step" in port reading time which I observed when trying to decrease the size of images and compressing them.

-Updated by Anthony Mallet 7 months ago
+Updated by Anthony Mallet about 1 year ago

 After encountering the very same behaviour, I could investigate that